mtripg6666tdr/nextjs-obfuscator/README.md

   You can enable only one of these two as needed basis.
   - Default: `webpack`: `true` and `buildManifest`: `false`

+## Disclaimer
+Using this package might break your app.
+You have to check your app works fine before deploying it.

 ## License
 [LICENSE](LICENSE)